 Notes: the coefficients are estimated using 2SLS.
 Endogenous variables: the change in unemployment rate, the change in the urbanisation rate, the growth rate of total factor productivity, inflation rate, growth rate of real per worker private sector wages, growth rate of hours per worker, growth rate of public employment, growth rate of terms of trade, budget balance, government debt and tax wedge.
 They are instrumented by the remaining pre-determined variables and two lags of all explanatory variables.
 The t statistics are in parentheses. , , - statistically significant at the 10, 5, and 1 percent. # The null hypothesis of the Sargan overidentification test is that the instruments are uncorrelated with the error term and that the excluded instruments are correctly excluded from the estimated equation.
 Under the null, the test statistic is distributed as chi-squared in the number of overidentifying restrictions.
-The p-value is in brackets. & The null hypothesis is that the block of institutional variables is exogenous.
-Under the null, the estimator used is efficient but it is inconsistent under the alternative hypothesis.
+The p-value is in brackets. & The null hypothesis is efficient but it is inconsistent under the alternative hypothesis.
 The consistent estimator would be to consider all variables as endogenous and instrument them with lags.
-The p-value is in brackets. \$ The null hypothesis is that the block of macroeconomic variables is exogenous.
+The p-value is in brackets.
+The null hypothesis is that the block of macroeconomic variables is exogenous.
 Under the null, the most efficient estimator is fixed effects estimation taking all variables as exogenous.
-Under the alternative hypothesis the estimates are consistent.
+Under the null, the most efficient estimator is fixed effects.
 The p-value is in brackets.